PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

 OUTPUTS:

 * a vector of wavelengths

+## getMaxSatLevel(usbObjects, usbDevice){
+Read the maximum saturation level from register

+INPUTS:

+* usbObjects: the list returned by init_usb()
+* usbDevice:  the list returned by find_usb()

+OUTPUTS:

+* an integer giving the maximum saturation level.

 ## jbyte_2_uint(x)
 Takes a vector of Java bytes and interprets and 0:255.
 Required as Java bytes are signed.